 |Click here to view full release

-SOUTH BEND, IND. — (June 20, 2012) — According to the latest housing data compiled by RE/MAX of Indiana, the St. Joseph County real estate market recorded strong growth during the first five months of the year.
-Nearly 25 percent more homes sold from January to May with 1,071 homes compared to the same time last year with 860 homes.
+SOUTH BEND, IND. — (March 22, 2012) — So much for the winter doldrums for area realtors.
+According to the latest housing data compiled by RE/MAX of Indiana, the Saint Joseph County real estate market recorded strong growth for the early months of 2012.
+Nearly 20 percent more homes sold during January and February with 291 homes compared to the same time last year with 244 homes.

 Homes in the area have been selling faster as well, which is good news for local residents.
-The average number of days a house remained on the market fell nearly 15 percent in the first five months of 2012 compared to 2011, from 128 days to 109 days.
+The average number of days a house remained on the market fell nearly 23 percent in the first two months of 2012 compared to 2011, from 135 days to 104 days.

 Meanwhile, the prices of homes increased modestly, with a four-percent increase in January and February from an average of $87,780 to $91,143.